grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

         # CLI flag: -etcd.tls-enabled
         [tls_enabled: <boolean> | default = false]

-        # Path to the client certificate file, which will be used for
+        # Path to the client certificate, which will be used for authenticating
-        # authenticating with the server.
-Also requires the key path to be
+        # with the server.
+Also requires the key path to be configured.
-        # configured.
         # CLI flag: -etcd.tls-cert-path
         [tls_cert_path: <string> | default = ""]

-        # Path to the key file for the client certificate.
-Also requires the
+        # Path to the key for the client certificate.
+Also requires the client
-        # client certificate to be configured.
+        # certificate to be configured.
         # CLI flag: -etcd.tls-key-path
         [tls_key_path: <string> | default = ""]

-        # Path to the CA certificates file to validate server certificate
+        # Path to the CA certificates to validate server certificate against.
+If
-        # against.
-If not set, the host's root CA certificates are used.
+        # not set, the host's root CA certificates are used.
         # CLI flag: -etcd.tls-ca-path
         [tls_ca_path: <string> | default = ""]